 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were prescribed antianxiety drugs.
-These drugs are prescribed to residents experiencing anxiety and depression.
+This is the percent of residents who were given antianxiety medications.
+Antianxiety drugs are prescribed to patients suffering from anxiety and depression.

 Managing Depression Among Residents